papadanku/RealityDocs/docs/source/community/mapping/lightmapping/page11.rst

    This is the "Medium Quality, Fast Rendering" Option for anyone who doesn't have the time or a decent enough computer to do "Ray Traced Shadows".
 If you plan on changing your map in the future which will require the map to be totally re-lightmapped, then this is the option to pick.

-   In this mode Object Lightmaps take around **2mins 30secs / Object** (and its LODs), when lightmapping a high rez LM for a complex object, which is around **1/3 of the time it takes to generate "Ray Traced Shadows"** and almost 1/2 the time the BF2 Editor's takes on Final Quality Lightmaps.
+   In this mode Object Lightmaps take around **2mins 30secs / Object** (and its LODs), when lightmapping a high rez lightmap for a complex object, which is around **1/3 of the time it takes to generate "Ray Traced Shadows"** and almost 1/2 the time the BF2 Editor's takes on Final Quality Lightmaps.

    When it comes to Terrain Lightmaps it is considerably faster taking only around **2/9th** of the time of the BF2 Editor with the BF2 Editor taking 11mins 41secs to render a patch, where 3DsMax in Adv.
 Ray Traced took only **2mins 38secs** to Render the same patch.